slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"By all means marry: If you get a good wife, you'll become happy; if you get a bad one, you'll become a philosopher."
 -- Socrates*

+> *"Marriage is the process of finding out what kind of man your wife would have preferred."
+-- Unknown*